-Twelve Barrels receives most of its flavour from two sources, the grains and the barrels for aging.
-Most companies won't reveal the information below, but as a consumer I want to know what I am drinking and what makes a product unique.
+Twelve Barrels receives most of its flavour from two sources, the grains and the barrels for ageing.
+Most companies won't reveal the information below, but as a consumer, I want to know what I am drinking and what makes a product unique.

 - Canadian Wheat Whisky- 40% of 12B - 100% Wheat aged in Seasoned White Oak (Previously held Bourbon)

 - Canadian Corn Whisky- 35% of 12B - 90% Corn aged in Seasoned American White Oak (Previously held Bourbon)

 - American Rye Whisky- 25% of 12B - 95% Rye aged in Brand New American White Oak

 John Meagher, the distiller we base our recipe off of, and "George the Jumpers" dad, was a gristmill owner in Napanee and the local grain of choice was wheat.
 Wheat Whisky is very soft and subtle compared to other grains, it is less sweet then Corn Whisky and provides a drier finish.
 This leads Twelve Barrels to be quite different when compared to Crown Royal or Forty Creek.

 However we do have some of that corn in here, 35% of Twelve Barrels is Canadian Corn Whisky.
 Corn whisky brings sweetness, vanilla and toffee flavours.
 Aged in used bourbon barrels, this provides that signature Canadian Whisky taste that we are accustomed to.